Before You Buy: EV Charging Basics

 What Are the Three Types of EV Charging?

 The three types of EV charging stations are Levels 1, 2 and 3.
 Each level relates to the time it takes to charge an EV or plug-in hybrid vehicle (PHEV).
 Level 1, the slowest of the three, requires a charging plug that connects to a 120v outlet (sometimes it’s called a 110v outlet — more on this later).
-Level 2 is up to 8x faster than Level 1, and requires a 240v outlet.
-The fastest of the three, Level 3, are the fastest charging stations, and they are found in public charging areas since they are expensive to install and typically you pay to charge.
+Level 2 is faster and can add up to approximately 45 miles of range an hour and requires 240v power.
+The fastest, Level 3, provides the quickest charge, and they are found in public charging areas since they are expensive to install and you typically pay to charge.
 As national infrastructure is added to accommodate EVs, these are the types of chargers that you will see along highways, rest stations and eventually will take the role of gas stations.

 For most EV owners, Level 2 home charging stations are most popular since they blend convenience and affordability with faster, more reliable charging.
 Many EVs can be charged from empty to full in 3 to 8 hours using a Level 2 charging station.
-However, there are a handful of newer models which have much larger battery sizes that take longer to charge.
-Charging while you sleep is the most common way, and most utility rates are also less expensive during overnight hours saving you even more money.
+Charging while you sleep is the most common way, and utility rates may be less expensive during overnight hours saving you even more money.
 To see how long it takes to power up a specific EV make and model, check out the EvoCharge Charging Time tool.

 Is it Better to Charge an EV at Home or at a Public Charging Station?